Views:

 Data providerReadFinbourneProvided with LUSID

-The Lusid.Instrument.Property provider enables you to write a Luminesce SQL query that retrieves properties for instruments mastered in LUSID.
+The Lusid.Instrument.Property provider enables you to write a Luminesce SQL query that retrieves custom properties for instruments mastered in LUSID.

 Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and read instrument and property data stored in LUSID.
 This should automatically be the case if you are the domain owner.